genfuru011/Salvia/packages/sage/README.md

 # Sage Framework

-Sage is a lightweight, high-performance REST framework for Ruby, built on Falcon.
+Sage is a lightweight, high-performance full-stack framework for Ruby, built on Falcon and Deno.

 ## Features

 - **Resource-based Routing**: Clean and explicit routing syntax.
-- **RPC Support**: Built-in RPC for seamless frontend integration.
+- **Deno Sidecar**: Integrated Deno process for SSR and asset serving.
 - **High Performance**: Built on Falcon and Async for non-blocking I/O.
-- **Salvia Integration**: First-class support for Salvia SSR engine.
+- **Zero Build Step**: On-demand compilation of TSX files using esbuild.

 ## Installation